digitalstuart/reflections-jewellery/README.md

 ## UX

-My idea for the site was partly inspired by the whiskey walkthrough project we have previously completed on the course.
-I liked the way it showcased simplicity yet style.
+Anyone starting up a small business needs to think about getting themselves a website as quickly as possible, so the purpose of this project is to create the initial online presence for Reflections Jewellery.

-The basic 'single page' approach seems like a very good fit for a small business which has really only just got up and running.
-There aren't many products to showcase yet, nor is there a significant amount of information to present.
+A scrolling 'single page' approach (similar to the simplicity and style of the whiskey walkthrough project we have previously completed on the course) seems like a very good fit.

-Therefore a simple landing page with a call to action, a contact form, some 'About' information, product photos and social media links feels ideal.
+The business does not have many products to showcase yet, nor is there a significant amount of information to present.
+Therefore a landing page with a call to action, a contact form, some 'About' information, product photos and social media links feels ideal.

 The website is primarily intended to be a promotional tool for the business, with an opportunity for potential customers to enquire about placing an order or making a purchase.